-The diallel mating system involved in the present study an effective method of determining the combining ability of is the which enables a rational choice of the parental parents material to be used in a heterosis breeding programme.
-This method also helps to study the nature of gene action governing thedifferent characters based on which an appropriate breeding methodology can be adopted.
-In the present study, six parental lines and their 30 $F_1$ hybrids obtained by crossing the parents in all possible combinations were subjected to diallel analysis employing Griffing's method 1 for studying combining ability and Hayman's numerical as well as graphical approach for studying the gene actions involved.
+The diallel mating system involved in the present study is an effective method of determining the combining ability of the parents which enables a rational choice of the parental be used in a heterosis breeding programme.
+This material tomethod also helps to study the nature of gene action governing different characters based on which an appropriate breeding methodology can be adopted.
+In the present study, six parental lines and their 30 $F_1$ hybrids obtained by crossing the parents in possible combinations were subjected to diallel analysis all employing Griffing's method 1 for studying combining ability and Hayman's numerical as well as graphical approach for studying the gene actions involved.